jpleboeuf/dmoj-solutions/problems/helloworldhard/notes.md

 # Notes

-Interpreting "Output Specification: `Hello, World!`, 3 times, on three different lines." another way, as:
+Interpreting "Output Specification: `Hello, World!`, 3 times, on three different lines." almost the dumbest way possible, that is to say, as:

-- printing `Hello, World!` 3 times per line, on 3 new lines, therefore 3x3=9 times in total.
+- printing `Hello, World!` 3 times, each time on a new line, but without ending the last line;
+- and also code-wise: multiple `cout`-s, without using a loop.

 ⇒ Wrong answer :(